nesi/support-docs/docs/General/Announcements/Interested_in_helping_NeSI_test_its_next_tranche_of_Graphics_Processing_Units?.md

 out additional NVIDIA A100 GPU cards in early 2022, specifically 4-way configured HGX A100s with 80GB memory each.

-These new resources, alongside our platform\'s [specialised software capabilities](https://www.nesi.org.nz/services/high-performance-computing-and-analytics/data-analytics-and-machine-learning), are poised support access for a larger set of users, as well as more advanced and demanding performance needs.
+These new resources, alongside our platform's [specialised software capabilities](https://www.nesi.org.nz/services/high-performance-computing-and-analytics/data-analytics-and-machine-learning), are poised support access for a larger set of users, as well as more advanced and demanding performance needs.